KOSPI's 52-Week High Screen: 11.4% CAGR, 39% Down Capture

 2005: the KOSPI breakout year

-When the signal fired in 2005, it found exactly what it was designed to capture. +53.0% in a single year, against SPY's 7.2%.
+When the signal fired in 2005, it found exactly what it was designed to capture. +50.6% in a single year, against the KOSPI's 55.5%.
 Korea's mid-cap industrial and technology companies were approaching annual highs on improving fundamentals.
-The proximity screen positioned in them before the breakout extended.
+The proximity screen positioned in them as the broader market surged.

-2008: slightly worse than SPY but faster recovery
+2008: in line with KOSPI but faster recovery

-2008 was -37.7% for the strategy, versus -34.3% for SPY.
-The KOSPI fell hard in the global crisis.
-Korea's export-heavy economy is cyclically sensitive.
-The 3.4 percentage point underperformance is the honest weakness: concentrated cyclical stocks in an open economy are vulnerable when global trade seizes.
+2008 was -37.3% for the strategy, versus -37.5% for the KOSPI.
+The KOSPI fell hard in the global crisis — Korea's export-heavy economy is cyclically sensitive.
+The strategy matched the index in the crash year, then recovered strongly.

 2020 was the strongest single-year result.
 COVID crashed markets in March, but Korea's equity market recovered with unusual speed.
 The KOSPI was driven partly by retail investor participation (Korean retail investors became very active during the COVID period) and partly by Korea's early economic recovery relative to Western markets.

 2022 shows the signal working as designed during a genuine bear market.
-US rates rose sharply, SPY fell 19.0%, and the Korea strategy fell only 12.6%, absorbing 66% of the decline.
-Some of Korea's domestic-oriented sectors held up better than US equities in that environment.
+The KOSPI fell 25.5%, and the Korea strategy fell only 13.2% — absorbing just over half the decline (+12.3% excess).
+Korea's domestic-oriented sectors held up better than cyclicals in that environment.

-2025 is the other standout: +46.6% when SPY returned 15.3%.
-A 31.3 percentage point outperformance in a recent year.
-Korean semiconductor and technology stocks in 2025 showed strong relative strength after underperformance in 2023–2024, and the proximity signal was positioned there before the move.
+2024 is a massive standout: +23.7% when the KOSPI fell 10.2%.
+A 33.8 percentage point outperformance.
+Korean semiconductor and technology stocks in 2024 showed strong relative strength while the broader index struggled, and the proximity signal was positioned there.

 Why Anchoring Works in Korea